 The New Zealand Fashion Museum is a Registered Charitable Trust.
-The trustees, who have been recruited for their specialist skills, include Dominique De Give, Aleks Georgieva, Deborah Crowe, Philip Clarke and Denise Baynham.
+The trustees, who have been recruited for their specialist skills, include Dominique De Give, Aleks Georgieva, Deborah Crowe, Philip Clarke, Denise Baynham, Rose Jackson and Dan Ahwa.

 Access to the museum is free.
 This is made possible through the generosity of individual and company donors, supportive sponsors, public grants, and revenue generated by publication royalties and sales.
 We welcome your support.